-10. CASH AND CASH EQUIVALENTS
+11. CASH AND CASH EQUIVALENTS

-2023 2022
+2024 2023

 £000 £000

-Deposits with Santander UK plc 79,291 120,251
+Deposits with Santander UK plc 125,483 79,291

-79,291 120,251
+125,483 79,291

-Cash and cash equivalent balances due from Santander UK plc, a related party were £79m (2022: £120m).
+Cash and cash equivalent balances due from Santander UK plc, a related party were £125m (2023: £79m).

-All cash balances held with Santander UK plc are held under a Guaranteed Investment Contract and are classified as restricted funds, as withdrawals are restricted by a priority of payments in accordance with the terms of the securitisation structure.
+All cash balances held with Santander UK plc are held under a Guaranteed Investment Contract and are classified as restricted funds, as withdrawals are restricted by a priority of payments in accordance with the terms of the Holmes Securitisation Structure.

-11. LOANS AND ADVANCES DUE FROM RELATED PARTIES
+12. LOANS AND ADVANCES DUE FROM RELATED PARTIES

-2023 2022

-£000 £000
+2024 £000 2023 £000

-Loans and advances due from related parties 2,386,860 864,009
+Loans and advances due from related parties 3,705,664 2,386,860

-2023 2022

-£000 £000
+2024 £000 2023 £000

-Repayable:
+Repayable: 1000 1000

-On demand or at short notice 346 330
+On demand or at short notice 3,213 346

-After one year and within five years 2,386,514 -
+After one year and within five years 3,702,451 2,386,514

-In more than five years - 863,679

-2,386,860 864,009
+3,705,664 2,386,860

-Loans and advances due from related parties represents financial assets at amortised cost in the form of an intercompany loan, generated as a result of the beneficial interest in the mortgage portfolio failing the derecognition criteria described in IFRS 9.
+Loans and advances due from related parties represents financial assets at amortised cost in the form of an intercompany loan, generated as a result of the beneficial interest in the mortgage portfolio failing the recognition criteria described in IFRS 9.
 The intercompany loan replaces the beneficial interest in the mortgage portfolio legally held by the Company and represents the substance of the transaction for accounting purposes.

 The Mortgage Loans advanced by Santander UK plc to its customers are being amortised, however the repayments are not contractually certain.
-For the year ending 31 December 2023 the maturity profile of loans and advances from related parties is matched to the scheduled repayment of the loans due to group undertakings, which is itself matched to the scheduled repayment of the debt securities issued by Holmes Master Issuer plc, as per the Transaction documents.
-Previously the amounts were classified as falling due five years to match the profile of the underlying mortgages.
+The maturity profile of loans and advances from related parties is matched to the scheduled repayment of the loans due to group undertakings, which is itself matched to the scheduled repayment of the debt securities issued by Holmes Master Issuer plc, as per the Transaction documents.

 The loans and advances due from related parties are all designated in Sterling and are either non-interest bearing, at fixed rates or at variable rates of interest, based on the standard variable rate of the administrator, Santander UK plc.
-The carrying value of loans from related parties approximates to its fair value.